• Home

 **Despite following the cooking instructions faithfully, the grain, I felt, came out to be a little chewier than I expected and being unfamiliar with it, I contacted the cookbook author to ask her opinion on the texture.
 Her response was that millet can often be confounding in that way, and the amount of water listed in the recipe can sometimes be less than needed and other times it’s just enough.
 She feels this is simply one aspect of the grain’s natural humidity level, and can be adjusted during the final cooking stages.
 Once the grain has absorbed all the water, she suggested to quickly stir and remove a few pieces to test for tenderness, and if it is still firm and chewy to add in a little more water- 1/4 to 1/2 cup- quickly bring the temperature back to boiling, then reduce and simmer again for another 10 minutes.

-Posted in For the Love of Food, Recipes | Tagged grains, healthy, millet | 7 Comments
+Posted in For the Love of Food, Recipes | Tagged corn, easy, healthy, millet, Recipes, red peppers, salad, whole grains | 7 Comments

 7 Responses